 Each individual branch autonomously creates and publishes their own library events.

-Using widgets, Ben is able to showcase all the upcoming library events, across all 18 separate branches, right on their LibGuides CMS powered Website.
-Essentially, each branch's events feed into the Library Homepage and provide content for the entire ABQ-BERNCO Library Community.
+Using widgets, Ben is able to showcase all the upcoming library events, across all 18 separate branches, right on their library website.
+Essentially, each branch's events feed into the library homepage and provide content for the entire ABQ-BERNCO Library Community.

 In my department of two, we don't have to be the sole people posting all the events across all the branches.
 Because with our volume, that would be next to impossible.